OpenAADL/fmu2aadl/examples/moonlanding/README.rst

 * To compile this example: ``make build``
 * To run this example: ``make run``

+The program will run for 110 seconds, and ouput after each iteration the result from the FMU computations in the file ``result.csv``.

 See companion makefile for details

 Notes